fbac/sklookup-go/README.md

 ### As golang package

-- Additional ports can be attached to an specific pid, when the caller and target processes are not the same.
+- Additional ports can be attached to a specific pid, when the caller and target processes are not the same.

 ```go
 import "github.com/fbac/sklookup-go/pkg/ebpf"